junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Typical amebic dysentery consists of:**

-  • diarrhea that comes and goes—sometimes alternating with constipation
+  • diarrhea that comes and goessometimes alternating with constipation

-  • cramps in the belly and a need to have frequent bowel movements, even when little or nothing—or just mucus—comes out
+  • cramps in the belly and a need to have frequent bowel movements, even when little or nothingor just mucuscomes out

   • many loose (but usually not watery) stools with lots of mucus, sometimes stained with blood